 8) Go find the windmills.

 Everyone knows that the Dutch have windmills, but the Belgians have them too.
 The Old Town of Bruges is encircled by a canal, and if you make your way to the northeastern end, you’ll come across four windmills dating from the 18th century.
-The Koeleweimolen and Sint-Janshuismolen mills are an important part of the city’s heritage and both are still actively grinding grain.

 9) Learn the history of Sint Janshospitaal.

-Also known as Old St. John’s Hospital, this 12th-century hospital is one of Europe’s oldest surviving hospital buildings.
-Today you can visit the medieval wards where the nuns and monks cared after pilgrims, travellers and the sick.
+Today you can visit the medieval wards where the nuns and monks cared for pilgrims, travellers and the sick.
 The hospital is located next to the Church of Our Lady.

 10) Go in search of the In Bruges filming locations.